Eastern Fence selects Rowan County for new facility, will create 142 jobs, invest $17.5 million - Salisbury Post

 Eastern Fence selects Rowan County for new facility, will create 142 jobs, invest $17.5 million

-SALISBURY — State and local officials announced Tuesday Eastern Wholesale Fence selected Rowan County as the site for its new manufacturing and distribution facility.
+SALISBURY — State and local officials announced Tuesday that Eastern Wholesale Fence selected Rowan County as the site for its new manufacturing and distribution facility.

 The fencing company, headquartered in Medford, New York, will create 142 new jobs over four years and will invest $17.5 million in equipment and improvements to its new facility in the Mid-South Industrial Park at 7401 Statesville Blvd.